rackerlabs/technical-blog/_posts/2013-09-09-building-an-in-house-analytics-collector-with-nginx.markdown

 ---
 layout: post
-title: "Building an in-house analytics collector with nginx"
+title: Building an in-house analytics collector with nginx
-date: 2013-09-09 09:09
+date: '2013-09-09 09:09'
 comments: true
 author: Gabriel Preda
 published: true
-categories:
+categories: []
-- nginx
-- Ops
-- logrotate
-- HAProxy
 ---
 There is a bigger need of web analytics out there than any single provider can offer (pun intended).
 Our in-house analytics system was tightly coupled into our web application because it grew along with it.
 It was about time we decoupled the analytics system.